 Daly-Leach Chapel and Crematory Is Prepared to Safely Care For Families During the COVID-19 Pandemic

 The Daly-Leach Chapel remains committed and prepared to safely care for the families it serves during the novel coronavirus (COVID-19) pandemic.
 Whenever possible, we will continue to enable families to participate in the rituals that are most important to them.
-Current Montana guidelines prohibit public gatherings, however, a private family graveside that allows for proper social distancing is allowed.
+Current Montana guidelines limit public gatherings to 50 people, however, a private family graveside that allows for proper social distancing is allowed.

 And according to the CDC, at this time, there is no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of confirmed or suspected COVID-19; however, federal, state and local public health guidance may impact the size of gathering a family is able to plan.
 Depending on a family’s preferences, their loved one can be safely embalmed.
 Families may chose either burial or cremation as usual.